AfaqShuaib09/AfaqShuaib09/README.md

 - 👋 Hi, I’m @AfaqShuaib09
 - 👀 I’m interested in Backend and Front Developing
-- 📫 How to reach me https://web.facebook.com/afaq.shoaib.9/
+- 📫 How to reach me email at: afaq.shoaib09@gmail.com
-- or email at: afaq.shoaib09@gmail.com
+-

 <!---
 AfaqShuaib09/AfaqShuaib09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.